beplaya/Wagon/README.md

 #Wagon

-#####A no fuss method of passing extras between Android Activities and saving/loading preferences using annotations)
+#####A no fuss method of passing extras between Android Activities and saving/loading preferences using annotations.

 ![](https://raw.githubusercontent.com/beplaya/Wagon/master/wagon_100.png)
 ##How To Use: